Article

 Demand and supply

 The green transition is driving exponential growth in demand for critical raw materials.
-Rapidly expanding sectors such as solar energy, wind power, electricity networks and EVs will account for almost 90% of lithium demand by 2040, 60-70% of nickel and cobalt demand, and more than 40% of copper and rare earth element (in particular, neodymium) demand, according to the International Energy Agency.
+Rapidly expanding sectors such as solar energy, wind power, electricity networks and EVs will account for almost 90% of lithium demand by 2040, 60-70% of nickel, and more than 40% of copper, cobalt and rare earth element (in particular, neodymium) demand, according to the International Energy Agency.
 This represents supply requirement increases of between 1.3x (copper) and 14.6x (lithium) compared to 2020.

 The main driver for these increases is demand for batteries, particularly lithium-ion (Li-ion) cells for EVs and energy storage systems (ESS).
 From a base of around 795 GWh in 2022, we estimate that market demand for Li-ion and sodium-ion (Na-ion) batteries will soar to almost 5,000 GWh in 2030.
 China is set to remain the biggest market, and EVs the largest customer.
 ESS is expected to be the strongest growing segment, with a CAGR of 33%.